 www.syha.org.uk Scottish youth hostel association

 There are enough hostels in Scotland and along the west highland way to make it a viable option to stay in them all the way along the route.
 See my route guide.
 Most are friendly, have cooking facilities, and are significantly cheaper than bed and breakfasts.
-Check out the web site for each.
+Check out the web site for each, or use trivago which will provide you with prices, ratings as well as reviews written by fellow travelers for each hotel.
 It is recommended that you book in advance, especially during any of the busy times.

 Bed and breakfast.